s-kond/s-kond/readme.md

 ## 💻 During the last months ...
 - I attended the Web Development Bootcamp from [neue Fische](https://www.neuefische.de/)  🐧

+## Starting in January 2023
+- I'll work as Junior Softwaredeveloper for Check24 Münster - I'm really happy and looking forward to the new challenge!

 ## 💬 Experience with ...
 - HTML5
 - CSS3